 When the falafel are cooked, we immediately sprinkle a little extra salt over them and serve.
 You want to eat falafel right away since it’s at it’s best right out of the oil.

 Frequently Asked Questions

-When we started our recipe testing, we both really wanted canned chickpeas to work in this recipe.
+Can I use canned chickpeas or previously cooked chickpeas to make falafel?
+When we started our recipe testing, we both really wanted previously cooked or canned chickpeas to work in this recipe.
 I mean, who doesn’t love the ease of opening a can of beans and making a meal.
 Unfortunately, after a few tests, we determined that canned chickpeas do not work as a direct substitute for soaked dried beans.

 Soaked dried beans are much firmer and have starch in them so they add texture to the falafel, don’t turn mushy, and hold together without extra binders (like flour or egg).
 When I substituted canned chickpeas in this recipe, the falafel literally vanished in the oil, it just disintegrated.
 To get around this, I needed to add flour, which did help the falafel stay together in the oil, and I achieved a nice brown exterior, but the middle was mushy and all one texture.
 Not anything like the falafel in our photos with bits of chickpea, onion, and herbs.

 Now I know that we don’t always have the time to soak beans overnight and maybe canned chickpeas is all you have in the kitchen so here’s what we recommend.
 If you need to make falafel with canned chickpeas, you will need to make the following adjustments to our recipe and remember the texture will be very different.